Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training: Conclusion

-In this paper, we converted an entire Knowledge Graph into natural text, tackling various challenges in comparison to verbalizing smaller datasets.
-We further incorporated this generated corpus into a language model, specifically as a retrieval corpus into the read-and-retrieve architecture of REALM.
+In this paper, we converted an entire KG (Wikidata) to natural text (\kelm{} Corpus), tackling various challenges over verbalizing domain-specific benchmark datasets.
+We further showcase that KG verbalization can be used to integrate KGs and natural text corpora by including the verbalized KG as additional pre-training data.
+We augment a retrieval-based language model with the generated synthetic \kelm{} corpus as a retrieval corpus.
 We evaluated the augmented model on open domain QA and a knowledge probe, showing improvements on both.

-Several recent works have explored integrating KGs into natural text datasets.
-The ability to seamlessly integrate KGs into natural text datasets has enormous benefits stemming from the complementary nature of the two data sources.
-Each of them are incomplete on their own, as KGs often miss holistic elements and natural text often expresses facts sparsely and implicitly.
-Prior works have mostly focused on learning simultaneous representations of both data sources during pre-training.
-This requires building larger models and in some cases, maintaining the structure of the KG \cite{logan-etal-2019-baracks}.
-Our solution is simpler, since converting a KG into natural text alleviates the difference in structure, and allows KG information to be incorporated into any model without architectural changes or the need to scale up parameters.

-The KELM corpus we release provides many advantages both as a standalone dataset as well as a complementary dataset to existing systems.
-Perhaps the most obvious advantage is that the KELM corpus is derived directly from a KG, and is therefore more factually accurate than almost any other existing large text corpus.
-Most text corpora today are crawled from the Web and contain a lot of inaccurate information, including stale or contradictory facts.
-KGs such as Wikidata, on the other hand, are constantly updated and contain almost exclusively factually accurate and up-to-date information.

-Another advantage the KELM corpus has over other text corpora is the absence of offensive content.
-One of the biggest challenges in the NLP community today is the development of systems that do not generate toxic text or learn spurious correlations.
-Since most models are trained on data crawled from the Web, it is highly likely they are exposed to objectionable text.
-However, training a model on the KELM Corpus avoids this risk since it is derived from a purely fact-based data source.
-In its current state, the KELM Corpus may be insufficient to completely replace larger Web-based corpora.
-But if larger KGs are verbalized, or several KGs from various sources are verbalized together, the resulting datasets could potentially contain all of the useful knowledge of a Web-based corpus without any of the detrimental offensive content.

-The KELM corpus could also provide an advantage in mitigating bias in models, which is another major challenge in the NLP community.
-Wikipedia has documented ideological\footnote{\url{https://en.wikipedia.org/wiki/Ideological_bias_on_Wikipedia}}, gender\footnote{\url{https://en.wikipedia.org/wiki/Gender_bias_on_Wikipedia}}, and racial \footnote{\url{https://en.wikipedia.org/wiki/Racial_bias_on_Wikipedia}} biases in its text.
-While the KELM corpus may still contain some of these biases, certain types of biases may be reduced.
-For example, text describing a particular war and how it started can easily contain implicit biases.
-However, a KG would only contain factual information about the war, such as the dates fought, participant countries, and location.
-For many applications, this factual information is sufficient and incorporating opinions in text only leads to bias.
-Coverage biases may still exist in KGs since they are curated by editors, and lesser known topics could be missing.
-A study on comparative bias of such a system is a future direction to pursue.
+The \kelm{} Corpus is publicly available at \url{https://github.com/google-research-datasets/KELM-corpus}.